camaraproject/SubscriptionStatus/README.md

 <!-- The latest public release is available here: https://github.com/camaraproject/SubscriptionStatus/releases/latest -->
 <!-- For changes see [CHANGELOG.md](https://github.com/camaraproject/SubscriptionStatus/blob/main/CHANGELOG.md) -->

+* Note: Please be aware that the project will have updates to the main branch.
+There are no compatibility guarantees associated with code in any branch, including main, until a new release is created.
+For example, changes may be reverted before a release is created. **For best results, use the latest available release**.

- * `NEW`: Pre-release r1.1 with version 0.1.0-rc.1 of the API subscription-status is available [here](https://github.com/camaraproject/SubscriptionStatus/tree/r1.1).
+ * Pre-release r1.1 with version 0.1.0-rc.1 of the API subscription-status is available [here](https://github.com/camaraproject/SubscriptionStatus/tree/r1.1).

+ <br>This is a release candidate version of the API.
+Until the public release there are bug fixes to be expected.
+The release candidate is suitable for implementors, but it is not recommended to use the API with customers in productive environments.
   [[YAML]](https://github.com/camaraproject/SubscriptionStatus/blob/r1.1/code/API_definitions/subscription-status.yaml)
   [[View it on ReDoc]](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/camaraproject/SubscriptionStatus/r1.1/code/API_definitions/subscription-status.yaml&nocors)
   [[View it on Swagger Editor]](https://camaraproject.github.io/swagger-ui/?url=https://raw.githubusercontent.com/camaraproject/SubscriptionStatus/r1.1/code/API_definitions/subscription-status.yaml)